 Our results shed light on some of the driving forces behind the observed allocation of talent and the returns to skill in Mexico.
 First, size-dependent policies distort the allocation of the marginal individual in each occupation, and in particular, induce the best wage workers to enter into self-employment.
-In López and Torres (2018b) we find evidence of a misallocation of the most skilled workers into micro-business ownership.
-In particular, we find that medium and high skill self-employed individuals would earn significantly more if they instead worked for a wage.
+Recently, Torres (2018) finds evidence of a misallocation of the most skilled workers into micro-business ownership.
+In particular, she finds that medium and high skill self-employed individuals would earn significantly more if they instead worked for a wage.

 Second, size-dependent policies also re-sort the infra-marginal workers and attenuate the strength of the positive sorting throughout the entire economy.
-Figure 13 shows the distribution of workers in the U.S. and Mexico across employer sizes, conditional on years of schooling.
+Fig. 13 shows the distribution of workers in the U.S. and Mexico across employer sizes, conditional on years of schooling.
 In both countries, workers with more years of schooling are more likely to work in larger employers, but in Mexico the relationship is not as strong as in the U.S. for those at the top of the skill distribution.

-Sorting of Wage Workers Across Years of Schooling and Employer Size in the U.S. and Mexico.
+Fig. 13.
+Sorting of wage workers across years of schooling and firm size in the U.S. and Mexico.